threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/threebot_server.md

 JS-NG> 3Bot_server.start()
 ```

-It should start nginx for you too, if it's not stared, you can start it manually:
+It should start nginx for you too, if it's not stared, you could start it manually:

 ```
 sudo nginx -c ~/sandbox/cfg/nginx/main/nginx.conf